lynnlangit/gcp-essentials/0_setup_and_iam/0c_cost_control/README.md

 - 📘 Automated response to budget alerts on GCP - [link](https://cloud.google.com/billing/docs/how-to/notify)
 - 📖 Become a cost control guru 'how to' - [link](https://gcloud.devoteam.com/blog/how-to-become-a-cloud-cost-control-guru-on-gcp/)
 - :muscle: Practice - Cloud Quest on setting up cost control services for GCP - [link](https://www.cloudskillsboost.google/quests/97)
+- 📖 Article: "Resouce Labeling Best Practices for GCP" (includes 'labels vs tags' quoted below...) - [link](https://www.doit-intl.com/google-cloud-platform-resource-labeling-best-practices/)
+  - *"...The difference now is that **tags** are a way to group resources together to have a network policy applied to them versus a **label** that groups resources together for billing and searching purposes..."*